hyper-tuner/hypertuner/README.md

 - 🚀 always free and open source (FOSS)
 - 💻 cross-platform desktop and mobile app
 - 🤗 great user experience
-  - modern and responsive UI
+  - 💎 intuitive, modern and responsive UI
+  - 👶 easy for newcomers with tips, tools and simple diagnostics
-  - fast startup, low resource consumption
+  - 🔥 fast startup and low resource consumption
-  - touch screen support
+  - 📱 touch screen support
-  - 60 FPS animations
+  - 🏎 60 FPS animations
-- 🔥 fully featured
+- 👏 fully featured
-  - all the tuning essentials and beyond
+  - 🚗 all the tuning essentials and beyond

 ## The repository